A brief look at the reduce() function in JavaScript

 .reducer() takes two parameters:

-• Current Element - Current element being looped.
+for short. - Current Element - Current element being looped.

 Let’s see